 Monocrystalline

 These solar cells are sliced up from larger silicon crystals, giving them a uniform blue or black appearance.
-Monocrystalline cells generally have the highest efficiency.
-However, they have curved corners which results in wasted space when the cells are combined to form a solar panel.
+Monocrystalline cells generally have the highest efficiency, as only a single crystal is required to make them.
+However, they have curved corners which result in wasted space when the cells are combined to form a solar panel.
 As a result, monocrystalline panels are only slightly more efficient than polycrystalline.
+This solar panel type also tends to be more expensive.

 Polycrystalline

-Polycrystalline cells are not cut from the same crystal, rather they are created by pouring silicon into models.
+Polycrystalline cells are not cut from the same crystal; instead, they are created by pouring silicon into models, then cutting that silicon into thin wafers.
 The result is a less pure, but perfectly square solar cell.
 While polycrystalline cells tend to be less efficient, there is less space wasted when they’re combined to form a panel.
-As a result, they are only slightly less efficient than monocrystalline panels but much cheaper.
+As a result, they are only slightly less efficient than monocrystalline panels, but much cheaper.

 Thin film

-These solar panels are created from a different process entirely.
+Thin film solar panels are created from a different process entirely.
 Rather than creating or cutting cells from silicon crystals, thin film panels are made by spraying a layer of silicon onto a surface.
-These panels are heavier and much less efficient compared to monocrystalline and polycrystalline panels however they are quite cheap to produce.
+These panels are heavier and much less efficient compared to monocrystalline and polycrystalline panels, however they’re quite cheap to produce.

-Typically, monocrystalline solar panels are considered more popular for rooftop solar installations.
-This is because these types of panels are generally thought to be more efficient than polycrystalline or thin film solar panels.
-The increased cost on these panels in comparison however, can occasionally be a point of scepticism for some buyers.
+Monocrystalline solar panels are considered more popular for rooftop solar installations.
+This is because these types of panels are generally more efficient than polycrystalline or thin film solar panels.
+However, the increased cost of these panels in comparison can put off more budget-conscious buyers.

-In terms of what may be the best panel type for your home, this will depend entirely on personal preference, particularly in terms of visual aesthetics – e.g. whether you want a sleek, uniformly coloured panel (below left), or a colourful patchy panel with smaller gaps between cells (below right).
+In terms of what may be the best panel type for your home, this will depend entirely on personal preference, particularly in terms of visual aesthetics.
+For example, you may prefer a sleek, uniform-coloured panel typical of the monocrystalline solar panel (below left), or a colourful patchy panel with smaller gaps between cells of the polycrystalline solar panel (below right).

 What is the best brand of solar panels in Australia?

-Anyone in the market for solar panels has probably seen a reference to solar panel ‘tiers’, with tier 1 representing the best panels and tier 3 being an inferior product.
+When shopping for solar panels, you will likely see solar panel ‘Tiers’, with Tier 1 representing the best panels and Tier 3 being an inferior product.

-Tiers are often used to spruik the sale of certain panels, but there are some important things to note.
+There are some important things to note when it comes to the tiered system.
 Firstly, there’s no single universal ranking system.
 Several organisations, usually banking and financial analysis firms, rank solar panel brands individually.
-While these organisations generally share a similar assessment, when someone tries to sell you a ‘tier 1’ panel, it’s worth asking ‘who says?’
+While these organisations generally share a similar assessment, when someone tries to sell you a ‘Tier 1’ panel, it’s worth questioning how it was ranked and by whom.

 Secondly, the tier system usually refers to the investment potential of a brand of solar panel and not the actual quality of its solar panels.
-The tier rankings often take account for large scale projects that the company has supplied panels for, the manufacturing capacity of the company and its level of research and development.
-To even be considered as a tier 1 brand, it must also be vertically integrated (produce panels from start to finish) and have been operating at least five years.
+The tier rankings often take account for large scale projects that the company has supplied solar panels for, the manufacturing capacity of the company and its level of research and development.
+To even be considered as a Tier 1 brand, a company must also be vertically integrated (produce panels from start to finish) and have been operating at least five years.

 How to find a good solar energy provider